Teeth whitening is an extremely popular procedure for adults of all ages - being an effective and non-invasive way of improving your smile.

 You’ll also be provided with a kit containing a carbamide peroxide whitening gel to be applied to the trays.
 Simply wear the gelled trays for as little as 90 minutes a day, with excellent results usually achieved after 14-20 days.

 The take-home kit can be used for future touch-ups with the purchase of readily available whitening gel from our practice.

 Teeth Whitening FAQs

-With both systems the active ingredient penetrates deep into the tooth to chemically break up stains.
+With both systems, the active ingredient penetrates deep into the tooth to chemically break up stains.
 It doesn’t just work on the surface, it actively and thoroughly lightens each tooth.
-Unlike whitening toothpastes, professional tooth whitening is non-abrasive on teeth.
+Unlike whitening toothpaste, professional tooth whitening is non-abrasive on teeth.

 Many years of clinical use and extensive research has shown that whitening is safe and does not weaken teeth.